About Theresienstadt Concentration Camp

 Theresienstadt Concentration Camp in Terezin in the Czech Republic was a Nazi concentration camp during the Holocaust.

 Theresienstadt was originally a stronghold known as Terezin Fortress built in the eighteenth century to protect Prague from the possibility of invasion by Prussia.
-It then became a prison in the 1880’s before being taken over during the Nazi occupation of the then Czechoslovakia in World War Two.
+It then became a prison in the 1880s before being taken over during the Nazi occupation of the then Czechoslovakia during the Second World War.

 The majority of the 140,000 to 160,000 people interned at Theresienstadt Concentration Camp were of Jewish descent and over 30,000 of the prisoners died at the camp, despite Nazi attempts to portray it as a humane institution.
 Many others, around 80,000 of Theresienstadt’s inmates, were sent to death camps.